 Reading job posts can be confusing, especially if you’re just starting out.
 Check out our article How to Read a Central Casting Job Post to learn popular casting terms and what to look for in a post.

 Is it 7pm and you’re still not booked?
-If you’ve tried every other method to get work, but have not been booked for the next day, you can submit your name to the After Hours Availability List.
+If you work in Los Angeles and have tried every other method to get work, but have not been booked for the next day, you can submit your name to the After Hours Availability List.
 This list is a resource Casting Directors use when additional roles open up overnight, when making replacements, and when filling rush calls.
 You can access the submission form on our website in the How to Get Work section of the Talent page or by clicking the “after hours avail list” button on the Jobs page.

 If you submit your availability on Monday night, you will be added to the list for Tuesday.
 If you submit your availability on Friday night, your name will be added to the list for Monday, with the option of indicating your availability for Saturday and Sunday.